nfroidure/whook/packages/whook-aws-lambda/README.md

 # Debug

-You can easily test your function builds by adding `@whook/aws-lambda` to your `WHOOK_PLUGINS` list.
+You can easily test your functions builds by adding `@whook/aws-lambda` to your `WHOOK_PLUGINS` list.
 It provides you some commands like the `testHTTPLambda`
 one: